badashahfx/badashahfx.github.io/README.md

 Challenge was to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques.

 #### Part 1: Optimize PageSpeed Insights score for index.html
- > Converted pics from external hosting to local
+ 'Converted pics from external hosting to local'

  > Optimzed images using Optimzilla

  >
  >